• Skip to primary navigation

 • For the gravy, you can also use heavy cream or coconut milk (vegan) in the end for an extra rich - creamy curry.

-• You can easily substitute shrimps for Indian Prawns in this recipe to make a prawn masala curry.
+• You can easily substitute shrimp for Indian Prawns in this recipe to make a prawn masala curry.

 • Allergic to shrimps/ prawns or not a fan of seafood? no worries.
-Simply swap the shrimps/ prawns with boneless chicken pieces.
-Although it will take the chicken a little longer to cook than the shrimp, it will be just as tasty, similar to my mom's chicken curry!
+Swap the shrimp/ prawns with boneless chicken pieces.
+Although it will take the chicken a little longer to cook than the shrimp, it will be just as tasty, similar to my mom’s chicken curry!

 • If you are a vegetarian or vegan, you can make this same curry with either paneer (Indian cottage cheese) or tofu.

-If you love Indian breads, then roti/ chapati, paratha or naan on the side will make it a perfect meal.
+If you love Indian bread, then roti/ chapati, paratha, or naan on the side will make it a perfect meal.

 You can also serve a simple kachumber salad or onion salad for the extra kick on the side to balance out the meal.